What is closing in sales?

 The needs-based close ties your solution directly to specific needs uncovered in discovery.
 You're reminding them of their own words and showing how you solve their stated problem.

-This is most effective when discovery was thorough and you documented their pain points.
+When to use it: When discovery was thorough and you documented their pain points.
 Reference their specific language when possible.

-Example: "You mentioned your team wastes hours every week on bad contact data.
+"You mentioned your team wastes hours every week on bad contact data.
 This directly solves that.
 Should we proceed?"

 12. The Soft Close